imrajeevnayan/E-COMMERCE-WEB/README.md

 6. Commit your changes (`git commit -m 'Add some amazing feature'`)
 7. Push to the branch (`git push origin feature/amazing-feature`)
 8. Open a Pull Request

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 👏 Acknowledgments

+- Design inspiration from leading food delivery platforms
+- Icons from Font Awesome
+- Animations from Lottie
+- All our contributors and supporters

 ### Code Style